 - All Historic Alexandria museums offer tours and programs for Boy and Girl Scout troops of all ages.

-- The Lyceum offers Her Story, an annual program geared toward Girl Scout Brownies and older Girl Scout Daisies, ages 6 and up.
+- Alexandria History Museum at The Lyceum offers Her Story, an annual program geared toward Girl Scout Brownies and older Girl Scout Daisies, ages 6 and up.
 Girls and adults will participate in hands-on activities and a service project.

 - Gadsby's Tavern Museum provides Girl Scout Overnights for Juniors and Cadettes, an exciting opportunity for troops to spend the night at the historic tavern and experience life as an 18th century traveler.
 Must be 4th grade or older to attend; no tag-alongs.